Skip to contents

 Alternative race probabilities

 Rather than predicting individual race with the standard BISG methodology, you may want to use the improved fully Bayesian Surname Improved Geocoding (fBISG) of Imai et al. (2022).
-Compared to standard BISG, fBISG accounts for measurement error in the Census counts.
+Compared to standard BISG, fBISG accounts for some of the measurement error in the Census counts.
 This improves the calibration of the probabilities (which is important for accurate disparity estimation), and also improves accuracy among minority populations.

 To generate fBISG probabilities, birdie provides the bisg_me() function, which works just like bisg().